 You can claim in a range of circumstances, not just car accidents

-Claiming for a child injured in a road or transport accident
+Claiming for a child injured in a car, road or transport accident

 A pedestrian or cyclist injured by a vehicle

-A road user injured when taking evasive action trying to avoid a road accident
+A road user injured when taking evasive action trying to avoid a car accident

 A family member who has suffered psychological trauma

-A worker injured in a road or public transport accident while travelling for work, or commuting to and from work, including on the road or off-road.
+A worker injured in a road or train, tram or bus accident while travelling for work, or commuting to and from work, including on the road or off-road.
 For example, a tractor, quad bike or forklift accident.